wp-plugins/adkingpro/readme.txt

 Choose how your PDF reports look by choosing a PDF theme from the settings.
 The amount of themes are a bit light on at the moment, but please feel free to contact me if you would like to implement your own custom branded design.
 Visit the [King Pro Plugins website](http://kingpro.me/plugins/ad-king-pro/themes/) to make a request for development (and design if required).

+= Translations =

+Thanks to the team at [Web Hosting Hub](http://www.webhostinghub.com) for providing the two translations for this plugin:
+- Spanish
+- Serbian

 --